 If this is important to you, check out the brand that you are using to see if it does.

-Tip #4: The color of the balls will be slightly darker than shown in the photos if you use the vanilla bean powder instead of the vanilla extract and/or if you use a darker sweetener.
+Tip #4: I actually started making them with organic vanilla bean powder, instead of the vanilla extract, which I prefer.
+Just keep in mind, the color of the balls will be slightly darker than shown in the photos if you use the vanilla bean powder instead of the vanilla extract and/or if you use a darker sweetener (like maple syrup).